MicroNotebook/wifi_clock/arduino/WifiClock/README.md

 The library can be installed using the [standard Arduino library install procedure](http://arduino.cc/en/Guide/Libraries#.UwxndHX5PtY).

 ## Dependencies
-This library needs the *Ticker* and *LedControl* libraries installed to function correctly.
+This library needs the *NTPClient* and *LedControl* libraries installed to function correctly.
 These libraries can be installed with the **Library Manager** in Arduino (see [standard Arduino library install procedure](http://arduino.cc/en/Guide/Libraries#.UwxndHX5PtY)).